 Fig.9.
 COM1 (barcode scanner).
 The configuration window of the parser.

 Fig.10.
 COM2 (scale).
 The configuration window of the parser.

-The configuration process will very simple if you've examined your data flow in the data logger window (fig.6 and 7).
+The configuration process will become effortless if you've examined your data flow in the data logger window (fig.6 and 7).
 You should type in the same as in the data logger window in fields 1 and 2.
-Field #1 marks the beginning of the data block and the field #2 marks the end.
+Field #1 marks the beginning of the data block, and field #2 marks the end.
 In the example, our data block does not contain a start marker.
-You should type a value from the fig.3, which is underlined by red.
-The options #3 is activated, because we need to append our date/time stamp to each record.
+You should type value from the fig.3, which is underlined by red.
+The options #3 is activated because we need to append our date/time stamp to each record.

-Several records in the data flow from the scale should not be parsed, because contains an unstable weight data.
+The parser should ignore some records in the scale's data flow because they contain unstable weight data.
 Therefore we should configure the filter to remove these records from parsing.
-These records contain "SD" characters and we should create a corresponding filter rule (Fig.11).
+These records contain "SD" characters, and we should create a corresponding filter rule (Fig.11).

 You will be adding a new filter rule (Fig.11, pos.
 1) by clicking the "Add item" button (Fig.11, pos.
 2).